Kevin Keegan: 1982–1984: Newcastle United

 Keegan joined Newcastle United and spent two seasons there, during which time he was extremely popular with the supporters.
 The press conference to announce his signing was held in the Gosforth Park Hotel.
 Reacting to the two-time Ballon d'Or winner joining a Second Division team, a local newspaper's main headline was simply, "Here he is!"

 Keegan always felt at one stage in his career he would play for Newcastle.
 As a child, Keegan's father would tell him football stories about Hughie Gallacher and Jackie Milburn.
+Jackie Milburn became a football journalist after his playing days and Keegan's father sent Milburn letters expressing how well Keegan was playing.
 Keegan claimed that his father would have loved to have seen him playing football in black and white stripes, and to Keegan, playing for Newcastle felt like coming home.
 There was euphoria in Newcastle at the signing of Keegan and he felt he was there to help the supporters to start believing in themselves.
 Keegan had never experienced that kind of deification before.
 He explained, no one could have made him more welcome.
 People had warned Keegan that whatever he was thinking his welcome would be like, it would not be enough.
 To Keegan, who had played in a European Cup final, Wembley and Hamburg, the atmosphere on his debut was unique, explaining that the noise on his debut came from all sides of the ground like a surround sound system.
 He made his debut and scored his first goal against Queens Park Rangers.
-After scoring, Keegan did something he had never done before — he instinctively and famously threw himself into the crowd to show the supporters he was one of them.
+After scoring, Keegan did something he had never done before – he instinctively and famously threw himself into the crowd to show the supporters he was one of them.
 He explained to the press afterwards that "I just wanted to stay there for ever..."
 Keegan had a fear of letting the supporters down, constantly telling himself, "You can't let them down."

 Keegan, along with Terry McDermott, Jeff Clarke and David McCreery, now had senior status at the club.
 Newcastle manager, Arthur Cox, who would later join many of Keegan's coaching staffs, had a different relationship to Keegan than with other players.
 Cox would ask Keegan his opinion on players.
 To Keegan, Cox was a task master with a good sense of humour.
-Cox would condition the players like commandos by having Keegan and his teammates running up and down the hills in Gateshead.
+Cox would condition the players like commandos by having Keegan and his teammates run up and down the hills in Gateshead.
 In his first season, Newcastle finished fifth, which Keegan maintained was a "flattering" league position, after a faltering season.
 He finished the season with 21 goals in 37 appearances and won North East Player of the Year.